Contact three-manifolds with exactly two simple Reeb orbits: The ECH index and perturbations

 The nontrivial case of Proposition~\ref{prop:local} is when the rotation number $\theta$ is rational.
 In this case we need to investigate the braids that can arise in $\gamma'$.
 The idea in what follows is to first analyze the case where the rotation number is an integer, and then reduce the general case to this one by taking an appropriate cover of a neighborhood of $\gamma$.

 We start with the case where the rotation number is an integer.
-Here there is a simple picture.
-Each braid has just one strand and the linking number of any two is given by the rotation number:
+Here there is a simple picture: each braid has just one strand, and the linking number of any two braids is given by the rotation number.
+More precisely:

 \begin{lemma} With the above notation, suppose that the rotation number $\theta=a\in\Z$.
 Let $\lambda_n=f_n\lambda$ where $f_n\to 1$ in $C^2$.
 Then: \begin{description} \item{(a)} For a fixed positive integer $d$, if $\{\alpha_n\}$ is a sequence where each $\alpha_n$ is a simple Reeb orbit for $\lambda_n$ in $N$ which is a braid with $d$ strands, with $\alpha_n$ converging as currents to $d\gamma$ as $n\to\infty$, then $d=1$, and in particular the writhe $w_\tau(\alpha_n)=0$ for $n$ large enough. \item{(b)} Given two sequences of simple Reeb orbits $\{\alpha_n\}$ and $\{\beta_n\}$ as in (a) with $\alpha_n\neq \beta_n$ for each $n$, if $n$ is sufficiently large, then the linking number $\ell_\tau(\alpha_n,\beta_n)=a$. \end{description} \end{lemma}